callstack/ts-regex-builder/docs/Examples.md

 ## JavaScript number validation

-This regex validates if given string is a valid JavaScript number.
+This regex validates if a given string is a valid JavaScript number.

 ```ts